NKonti/Quantitative-Portfolio-Optimization-under-Parameter-Uncertainty/README.md

 The optimization therefore balances expected return and risk across many potential future market environments rather than focusing on a single forecast or a predefined uncertainty set.
 This generally leads to more diversified and stable allocations, as the portfolio is designed to remain effective under a variety of market conditions.

 The results show that Stochastic Optimization generated the lowest annualized portfolio volatility among all tested approaches.
-Although this came at the cost of lower annualized returns and a slightly lower Sharpe Ratio, the substantial reduction in portfolio risk demonstrates the effectiveness of the scenario-based framework.
+Although this came at the cost of lower annualized returns than the Equal Weight benchmark, the model still achieved the second-highest Sharpe Ratio of all portfolio construction methods.

-From an economic perspective, Stochastic Optimization may therefore represent the most attractive solution for highly risk-averse investors, institutional investors, pension funds or insurance companies whose primary objective is long-term stability rather than maximum risk-adjusted return.

 ---

 ### Overall Interpretation

-The empirical results suggest that no portfolio construction method was universally superior.
 The Equal Weight portfolio benefited from its complete independence from parameter estimation and achieved the highest out-of-sample Sharpe Ratio.
 In contrast, the optimization-based approaches attempted to exploit forecasted return information and explicitly account for uncertainty, but remained dependent on the quality of the underlying return forecasts.

+From an economic perspective, Stochastic Optimization may therefore represent the most attractive solution for highly risk-averse investors, pension funds, insurance companies and other long-term allocators whose primary objective is capital preservation and portfolio stability rather than maximizing expected return.